 October 2022: Paper with Johns Hopkins collaborators Frederick Barret, Mary Beth Nebel and others on the effects of psilocybin on thalamic organization and connectivity using lab methods is published in Neuroimage

-September 2022: Mandy's paper on using cortical surface-based spatial priors to enhance accuracy and power in independent component analysis for fMRI is published in the Journal of Computational and Graphical Statistics
+September 2022: Our paper on using cortical surface-based spatial priors to enhance accuracy and power in independent component analysis for fMRI is published in the Journal of Computational and Graphical Statistics

-July 2022: Mandy's paper with collaborators Robert Welsh and Vincent Koppelmans examining neurodegeneration in ALS using spatial Bayesian task fMRI modeling is published in NeuroImage
+July 2022: Our paper with collaborators Robert Welsh and Vincent Koppelmans examining neurodegeneration in ALS using spatial Bayesian task fMRI modeling is published in NeuroImage

 April 2022: Damon Pham’s paper describing the R package ciftiTools, which facilitates analysis and statistical method development for surface/grayordinate neuroimaging data, published in NeuroImage